darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

 If the operation was successful, two different types of responses can be returned by the API.
 If the email address entered by the user does not already exist, then the account will be registered successfully and the user can then accept the invite and link the patient with their account by following the steps in :ref:`organization-invite-accepting-an-invite-user-email-address`.
+The invite is now associated with that user's email address so only that user can accept the invite.
 This is what the response from the api looks like:

 .. code-block:: json